visali231996/AI/README.md

-<b><u># Marketing Analyst Chatbot</u></b>
+Marketing Analyst Chatbot

-A focused marketing analyst chatbot powered by Groq LLM and built with Streamlit.
+A focused Marketing Analyst Chatbot powered by Groq LLM and built with Streamlit.
-It provides only marketing-related guidance and remembers the last 5 messages for accurate contextual replies.
+It provides only marketing-related guidance and remembers the last 5 messages for more contextual replies.

-<b><u>## Features</u></b>
+Features

-Provides focused marketing advice
+Provides accurate marketing advice

-Remembers the last 5 messages using Streamlit session state

-Strictly refuses to answer non-marketing topics (finance, health, business, personal, etc.)
+Refuses to answer non-marketing topics (finance, health, business, etc.)

+Remembers last 5 messages using Streamlit session state

-Streamlit UI for structured display
+Clean, interactive Streamlit UI

-PDF export for saving question–answer sessions
+PDF export option for saving Q&A

-Thread-based error detection and handling
+Thread-based error handling

+Can run both in terminal and UI mode

-<b><u>## Project Structure</u></b>
+Project Structure
 project/
 │
-├── agent.py        # Handles Groq LLM calls
+├── agent.py        # Handles LLM calls using Groq API
-├── chatbot.py      # Streamlit UI, memory, PDF export
+├── chatbot.py      # Streamlit UI + session memory + PDF export
 ├── requirements.txt
 └── README.md

-<b><u>## 1. agent.py</u></b>
+agent.py

-Uses Groq API key to call the LLM
+Calls the Groq LLM model using an API key

-Stores the obtained output as response
+Collects and returns the model response

-Ensures chatbot answers only marketing-related questions
+Ensures the chatbot answers only marketing-related questions

-<b><u>## 2. chatbot.py</u></b>

-Uses Streamlit to display responses in a formatted UI

-Stores chat messages in session_state.history
+chatbot.py (Streamlit App)

+Displays the chatbot UI

-Retains only the last 5 messages
+Stores the last 5 chat messages using st.session_state.history

-Uses threading to detect errors

-Includes a PDF export option
+Provides PDF export for questions and answers

-<b><u>## Output</u></b>

-✔ Answers to:

-Marketing strategy
+Uses threads for error detection

+Formats responses clearly

+Output Behavior

+The chatbot answers only marketing-related questions, including:

 Market research

-Social media marketing

-Target audience analysis

 Branding

+SEO/SEM

+Customer segmentation

+Product positioning

+Social media strategy

-Campaign suggestions
+Campaign analysis

-❌ Strictly refuses:
+It will not answer questions about:

 Finance

-Health/medical

 Business operations

+Health

 Personal advice

-Tech unrelated to marketing
+Technology not related to marketing

-<b><u>## Running the Application</u></b>
+Running the Application

-Terminal Output
+Terminal Execution
 python agent.py

-Streamlit UI
+Streamlit Interface
 streamlit run chatbot.py

-This opens a Streamlit interface showing the output in a structured format.
+PDF Export

-Also includes a button to download the conversation as a PDF.
+The Streamlit UI includes an option to download the conversation (questions and answers) as a PDF file.

-<b><u>## Installation</u></b>
+Installation
 Clone the repository
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name